rvoitenko/vagrant-multi-cluster/README.md

 =================
 Demo illustrating vagrant+ansible setup of nginx load balancers and desired number of web nodes behind it.

-Please edit Vagrantfile before run and define the desirend number of web nodes, then:
+Please edit variable NODE_COUNT inVagrantfile before run if you need more than 3 web nodes(default vale).
+Then run:

 ```
 vagrant up